 Breckenridge and Summit County Travel Tips

-It is important to stay hydrated at the Colorado mountain altitudes over 9,000 feet.
-To avoid experiencing headache, nausea, fatigue or other altitude sickness symptoms, drink a minimum of 8 glasses of water, reduce alcohol, caffeine, and salt. https://www.highcountryhealth.com/high-altitude-health-tips/
+Avoid or minimize altitude sickness by following these simple rules.
+Stay hydrated.
+Breckenridge is at 9,500 feet, with peaks on the ski slopes reaching almost 13,000 feet.
+To avoid experiencing headache, nausea, fatigue or other altitude sickness symptoms, drink a minimum of eight glasses of water, reduce alcohol, caffeine, and salt. https://www.highcountryhealth.com/high-altitude-health-tips/

 Colorado Time Zone

-Colorado is on Mountain Standard Time (MST).
+Colorado is on Mountain Standard Time (MST)during the winter and Mountain Daylight Time (MDT) during the summer..
 The time difference from the East Coast is two hours behind (+2 hours) and one-hour ahead of the West Coast (-1 hour).
 Compared with Great Britain, the time difference amounts to seven hours (-7 hours) and to Germany, France, Austria and Switzerland eight hours (-8 hours).

 Colorado's weather can change quickly.
 A sweater or jacket needed in the morning might need to be shed in favor of a light shirt in the afternoon, particularly if it's a sunny day.
 Dressing in layers is the ideal approach.
 Western casual with an outdoorsy, comfortable style is most common in the Colorado mountains.
 Lightweight hiking shoes, jeans, t-shirts, down vests, sport jackets, and a hat with sun protection will get you about anywhere.
 Sunglasses, lip balm, and sunscreen are important to protect yourself from 300+ days of high altitude sunshine a year.